HIPAA Notice of Privacy Practices

 To Group Sponsor We may disclose your PHI to certain employees of the Group Sponsor (i.e., the Company) for the purpose of administering the Group Health Plan.
 These employees will only use or disclose your PHI as necessary to perform our administrative functions or as otherwise required by HIPAA.

 Disclosure to Others We may use or disclose your PHI to your family members and friends who are involved in your care or the payment for your care.
-We may also disclose PHI to an individual who has authority to make health care decisions on your behalf.
+We may also disclose PHI to an individual who has

 The following is a description of disclosures of your PHI we are required to make:

 As Required By Law We will disclose PHI about you when required to do so by federal, state or local law.
-For example, we may disclose PHI when required by order in a litigation proceeding, such as a malpractice action.
+For example, we may disclose PHI when required by

 Government Audits We are required to disclose your PHI to the Secretary of the United States Department of Health and Human Services when the Secretary is investigating or determining our compliance with HIPAA.